mentainha/m3o/README.md

 ## Overview

-AWS has become the monstrous behemoth public cloud provider we all love to hate.
-It's massive complexity and confusing pricing has made it an incredibly difficult choice for developers to adopt.
-But what's the alternative?
-M3O is an attempt to build a new public cloud platform for the next generation of developers.
+AWS is a first generation public cloud provider.
+It's infrastructure services and pay as go pricing model made it an incredibly compelling choice for a previous generation of developers.
+But what about the future?
+M3O is an attempt to build a new public cloud platform with new building block primitives for the next generation of developers.
-Consume existing public APIs as simpler programmable building blocks all in one place.

 M3O is powered by the open source [Micro](https://github.com/micro/micro) platform and programmable real world [Micro Services](https://github.com/micro/services).